 A drizzle of honey

 Preheat your oven to 180c.
-In a bowl, rub together the biscuits, almond meal and butter with your fingers until it comes together as a coarse crumb.
+Place the biscuits inside a clean tea towel and using a rolling pin or a heavy saucepan, bash the biscuits up into uneven, crumbly chunks (you could use a food processor, but that'd be far too civilised and quite frankly, you want chunks of biscuit to exist, rather than a fine, uniform crumb).
+In a bowl, rub together the crushed biscuits, almond meal and butter with your fingers until it comes together as a coarse crumb.
 Add in the cinnamon and salt and lightly combine.

 Pour the berries into an oven proof ramekin.
 Drizzle with honey and top with the crumble mixture.
 Bake for 10-15 minutes or until the top is golden and the berries are bubbling and juicy around the edges of the ramekin.
 Serve with Greek or coconut yoghurt...or a little double cream if you're feeling like taking it there.